 'VLADIMIR' (1916/17, 1,260t, 4-4in, 9-18in tt).

 As four Russian destroyers of the same class escaped

 from the Bolsheviks, three were lost in a British

 minefield off Kronstadt in the Gulf of Finland with

-casualties.
+heavy casualties.
 Only 'Azard' escaped.
-The ships were to be
+The ships were

 BRITISH LOSSES FROM BOLSHEVIK INTERVENTION OPERATIONS